 Completed in 2002, the College of Education Building is a 50,000 square foot building with state-of-the-art technology.
 The building has been designed with the needs of teaching and clinical education as its focus.
 Six large classrooms are equipped with electronic teaching stations, wireless computer capabilities and the potential for computer-assisted teaching in a variety of teaching configurations.
-Fifty faculty offices are provided for the departments of Counseling and School Psychology, Communication Disorders, Educational Administration and Teacher Education, along with other spaces for the Dean of Education, advising, teacher certification activities, and administrative support.
+Fifty faculty offices are provided for the departments of Counseling, School Psychology and Family Science, Communication Disorders, Educational Administration and Teacher Education, along with other spaces for the Dean of Education, advising, teacher certification activities, and administrative support.

 Communications Center Building

-Part of the former State Hospital complex acquired in 1972, this renovated building is used by University Communications & Marketing on the first level, Video Services on the second level and eCampus on the third level.
+Part of the former State Hospital complex acquired in 1972, this renovated building is used by University Communications & Marketing on the first level, Video Services on the second level and Graduate Studies & Academic Outreach on the third level.

 Built and used as the campus gymnasium from 1918 to 1961, this building was used for offices and classes until 1995 when a classroom addition was built.
-The original building was renovated in 1996 and now houses offices for the Dean of Natural and Social Sciences and the Departments of Sociology, Geography and Earth Science; History; and Psychology.
+The original building was renovated in 1996 and now houses the Departments of Sociology, Geography and Earth Science; History, Criminal Justice, Political Science, and Psychology.